-You can make a seafood cocktail sauce with mayonnaise and tomato puree, a squeeze of lemon and some pepper to taste.
+You can make this seafood cocktail sauce recipe with mayonnaise and tomato puree, a squeeze of lemon and some pepper to taste.
 I love it made with a homemade mayonnaise.

 A lot of people worry about making mayonnaise, but it's really not difficult if you follow my simple tips.